ABLE Accounts: Tax Facts for People with Disabilities

 IRS Free File

-Links to online tools, publications, and other helpful resources are available on the IRS.gov/getready page.
-For more information about planning ahead, see Publication 5348, Get Ready to File and Publication 5349, Year-Round Tax Planning is for Everyone
+You can find links to online tools, publications, and other helpful resources are available on the IRS.gov/getready page.
+For more information on planning refer to Publication 5348, Get Ready to File and Publication 5349, Year-Round Tax Planning is for Everyone.

 Choosing a preparer

-The IRS has several options for finding a tax preparer.
-The IRS provides an online database to help taxpayers locate an authorized e-file provider in their area who can electronically file their tax return.
-Choosing a Tax Professional provides information for selecting a tax professional.
-The Directory of Federal Tax Return Preparers with Credentials and Select Qualifications can help taxpayers find preparers in their area who currently hold professional credentials recognized by the IRS.
+When it comes to choosing a tax preparer, the IRS has various options.
+You can use the IRS online database to locate an authorized e-file provider in your area who can electronically file your tax return.
+Choosing a Tax Professional provides guidance on selecting a tax professional.
+Additionally, the Directory of Federal Tax Return Preparers with Credentials and Select Qualifications can help taxpayers find preparers in their area who currently hold professional credentials recognized by the IRS.

-The Internal Revenue Service is committed to providing tax information to people with disabilities and their families.
-Detailed information on the tax deductions, income exclusions and credits discussed above, along with others which may be helpful, are referred to below:
+The IRS is dedicated to offering tax information to people with disabilities and their families.
+Detailed information about tax deductions, income exclusions and credits mentioned earlier, as well as others that could be helpful, are referenced to below: